NVIDIA/nim-deploy/cloud-service-providers/azure/workshops/aiq-rag-blueprint/README.md

 ### 1. Install the RAG 2.3 blueprint Helm chart

+> [!NOTE]
-> [!INFO] In order to save GPU resources, we will be deploying the text-only ingestion blueprint.
+> In order to save GPU resources, we will be deploying the text-only ingestion blueprint.

 Install RAG2.3 Blueprint with NIMs llama-32-nv-embedqa-1b, llama-32-nv-rerankqa-1b, nemoretriever-page-elements-v2, and nemoretriever-table-structure-v1 deployed on GPU nodes: